International Council for Canadian Studies

 Professor of Law

-Sue studied Law at the University of Exeter and completed her PhD in 2003.
+Professor Sue Prince studied Law at the University of Exeter and completed her PhD in 2003.
 She has previously held senior University roles including Associate Academic Dean for Students, Associate Dean (Education) and Interim Head of the Law School.
 She has been awarded a University Fellowship Award for Excellence in Teaching and is a Principal Fellow of the Higher Education Authority.
+She is the Director of the new Global Legal Education and Entrepreneurship Lab.

 Sue’s research interests focus on access to justice in the civil courts looking particularly at the role of court-based mediation and compulsory mediation.
-She is currently involved in the HMCTS Evaluation of the Opt Out scheme for mediation in civil cases.
+She is currently involved as a consultant in the HMCTS Evaluation of the Opt Out scheme for mediation in civil cases.
 She has conducted a number of empirical studies of the impact of mediation in the courts for bodies such as the Civil Justice Council and the Ministry of Justice .
 Sue has published on the topic of mandatory mediation in Canada and has researched and published on mandatory projects in Florida and also New Orleans after Hurricane Katrina.
 She was a member of the Civil Justice Council Advisory Group on ODR led by Professor Richard Susskind, set up to explore the role that Online Dispute Resolution can play in resolving civil disputes in the courts, the initial report was published in February 2015 and has had huge impact on the development of the online courts in England and Wales.
 Sue was a member of the JUSTICE group on Preventing Digital Exclusion which published its Report in 2018.
+She has presented on the subject of ADR at the OECD and as part of the ADR Research Network in New Zealand.

-Sue led the set up of a student advice clinic, the Community Legal Helpdesk,at Exeter Court which won the LawWorks Attorney-General Pro Bono Award 2013.
-Sue also pioneered the Debt Literacy in Schools Project which was commended for Best New Pro Bono Activity in 2010.
+Sue led the set up of a student advice clinic, the Community Legal Helpdesk,at Exeter Combined Court which won the LawWorks Attorney-General Pro Bono Award 2013.
+She also pioneered the Debt Literacy in Schools Project which was commended for Best New Pro Bono Activity in 2010.
 She has been a trustee of the South West Legal Support Trust, helping with the funding of local projects for those in need of advice and support.
-She is currently deputy chair of the new University Learning Environment Strategy Group because of her interest in learning space design and creative approaches to learning.
+She held one of the first University Education Innovation Fellowships in 2017 considering the role of physical space in academic learning.
+Sue is currently on the panel of the national Law Society Learning and Development Steering Group with responsibility for learning design.
+She is also working with LawTechUK, a branch of TechNation on the development of start ups for law students.

 Sue is currently researching access to justice in the civil courts looking at the role of court-based mediation.
 She is particularly interested in the effectiveness of mediation when parties are asked by the court to mediate under the Civil Procedure Rules.
 She conducted the first ever study of small claims mediation in England and Wales for the Civil Justice Council: “Court-based Mediation: A preliminary analysis of the small claims mediation scheme at Exeter County Court” in 2004.
 This study is available at: http://www.adr.civiljusticecouncil.gov.uk/updocs/client0/ExeterResearch.doc